SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Method

-BRDF is limited to considering light rays that scatter back from their point of incidence.
-Simulating surface scattering directly, however, incurs a substantial computational cost.
-To enhance the quality of face reconstruction, we incorporate subsurface scattering as an offset $F_{\text{ss}}$ to the BRDF's diffuse term.
-To streamline the process, we assume uniformity in the subsurface scattering properties within a sufficiently small region.
-By employing scattering profiles~\cite{lauritzen2007gpu}, we can approximate the subsurface scattering reflectance in this region.
-As illustrated in Fig.~\ref{fig:sss}, the scattering profiles depict the correlation between the shift length (the distance between the incident and output points) and the reflectance associated with subsurface scattering.
-As previous work~\cite{lauritzen2007gpu} suggests, one can approximate each RGB channel of the scattering profiles using a combination of six Gaussian functions.
+As ~\cite{lauritzen2007gpu} suggests, one can approximate each RGB channel of the scattering profiles using a combination of six Gaussian functions.
 We employ the weights of these Gaussian functions to form a feature vector $\mathbf{f}^{\mathbf{x}}_{\text{sp}}\in\mathbb{R}^{18}$, which represents the scattering profile of the point $\mathbf{x}$.
 Consequently, we calculate the offset of the diffuse term as: